aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `TransferRef`

-TransferRef can be used to allow or disallow the owner of fungible assets from transferring the asset and allow the holder of TransferRef to transfer fungible assets from any account.
+TransferRef can be used to allow or disallow the owner of fungible assets from transferring the asset<br/> and allow the holder of TransferRef to transfer fungible assets from any account.

 <pre><code>struct TransferRef has drop, store<br/></code></pre>